Calculating the Area of a Circle Using its Circumference: A practical guide

 The Relationship Between Circumference and Area

 The standard formula for the area of a circle is A = πr².
-However, if we only know the circumference (C), we need to establish a connection between the circumference and the radius.
+Still, if we only know the circumference (C), we need to establish a connection between the circumference and the radius.
 We know that the circumference is given by C = 2πr.
-We can rearrange this equation to solve for the radius:

 r = C / 2π